microsoft/qsharp/katas/content/multi_qubit_systems/index.md

 @[exercise]({
     "id": "prepare_with_real",
-    "title": " Prepare A Superposition With Real Amplitudes", "descriptionPath": "./prepare_with_real/index.md",
+    "title": " Prepare a Superposition with Real Amplitudes", "descriptionPath": "./prepare_with_real/index.md",
     "placeholderSourcePath": "./prepare_with_real/placeholder.qs",
     "solutionPath": "./prepare_with_real/solution.md",